A stronger alliance: the future of European security

 Jaap de Hoop Scheffer

-Minister of State, President of the Dutch Advisory Council on International Affairs, former NATO secretary-general and former Dutch foreign minister and Trustee of Friends of Europe
+Chair of Clingendael Institute, Dutch Minister of State, former NATO secretary general, former Dutch foreign minister, and Trustee of Friends of Europe

 Show more information on Jaap de Hoop Scheffer